Kordam/SimpleDartAPI/README.md

 5. ** The need of connection (`needConnection: true`)**: Allows you to specify if the road needs an identification to be accessed.
 You might need it to disallow pages in the *Middleware*.
 Default value is `false`.

+6. **The handling of the OPTIONS requests (`options: true`)**: Allow you to specify if the route needs to answer the OPTIONS request or not.

 Now that we have our routes set up we only need to create the controllers for these routes.